theagri/sjeugam/README.md

 		rewrite ^/(.*)$ /index.php?route=$1 last;
 	}

+You also need to change your sjeugam/config.php accordingly:

+	define('SJEUGAM_USE_REWRITE',true);

 After this is changed, you need to rebuild your cache for entry links to work.

 ##Automatic publishing